 6.2.
 Calibrate the load cell prior to recording the applied loads.
 To do so, perform the steps below:

-6.2:1.
-Set the actuator at a 90° angle using the adjustable handle and checking the angle with a protractor.
+6.2.1.
+Set the actuator at a 90° angle using the adjustable handle such that it is aligned vertically and check the angle with a protractor.

 6.2.2.
 Open the software that works with the load cell (Table of Materials).
-Press the Start button to show a live readout of voltage.
+Press the Start button to show a live readout of the voltage.

 6.2.3.
 Hang weights from the clamp ranging from 0–1,000 g in increments of 100 g from the setup and record the measured voltages.